 Consistency

-Creators who posted in 20 or more weeks out of the 26-week window saw around 450% more engagement per post compared to creators who posted in 4 weeks or fewer.
+Creators who posted in 20 or more weeks out of the 26-week window saw around 450% more engagement per post compared to creators who posted in four weeks or fewer.

-Even the “moderately consistent” group saw a huge lift.
+Even the “consistent” group saw a huge lift.
 Posting in 5–19 weeks (less than half the period) still delivered around 340% more engagement per post than sporadic posting.

-The study also suggest that posting consistently over 20 weeks can lead to the highest levels of engagement, but beyond that, there may be diminishing returns.
-In other words, you don’t have to sustain intensity forever; you just need enough steady weeks to build momentum.
+The study also suggests that posting consistently over 20 weeks can lead to the highest levels of engagement, but beyond that, there may be diminishing returns.

 Why does consistency matter so much?

-Now yes, consistency is great, but it’s often easier said than done.
-Some practical ways to stay consistent without burning out:
+Now, sure, consistency is great, but it’s often easier said than done...

 - Keep a lightweight content bank or swipe file (screenshots, notes, half ideas).
-I use Buffer to gather my ideas.
+I use Buffer's Create Space to gather my ideas.

-- Follow a simple weekly loop: publish → reply → review → repeat
+- Follow a simple weekly cadence: publish → reply → review → repeat.

 Engagement